 Arizona and Colorado authorities didn’t know that William X. Fisher actually didn’t exist.
 Had they looked a bit further, they would have discovered that William X. was yet another alias used by Eugene C. Fisher, a career con man who had been in trouble with the law since he was thirteen years old.

 The similarities to the Pearl Gilder case of two decades ago were stunning, but Eugene was no longer a young man.
-He was a middle-aged parole violator with a string of arrests and convictions, and he was once again facing an indictment for violating the Mann Act .
+He was a middle-aged parole violator with a string of arrests and convictions, and he was once again facing an indictment for a Mann Act violation .
 This time, the judge would throw the book at him.
-It was pretty much guaranteed, right?
+It was pretty much guaranteed, wasn’t it?

 Eugene would again pay a very small price for breaking the law.
 On 20 February 1935, he was sentenced to serve just six months at the federal prison farm at La Tuna, Texas .